kghose/lego-scifi/10497-moc/Readme.md

 body (wings etc).

-The huge number of parts in the 10497, especially the wing wedges and the liberal use of technic members called to me.
+The huge number of parts in the 10497, especially the wing wedges and the liberal use of technic members, called to me.
 I felt I could build a bigger spaceship that looked like it _belonged_ in space, rather than just a fast looking spacey plane.

 For fun, I challenged myself to just using the pieces in the 10497, so I can say this is a genuine alt-build of 10497, since you don't need any extra pieces.

-I paid homage to the 10497 in two places:

-1. I retained the innovative brick built arrow, which now points where the action is (the cargo bay doors and the craft docking line).
-2. I transformed the "beds" into jetpacks because I think jetpacks that accommodate the astronaut's life support packs are way cooler than beds.

 # Build diary

+## 2022.09.27

+Still fiddling with the aft of main cabin and the airlock.
+After a long experiment with a sliding door, I went back to a swing-out door, but fixed the cargo bay to accommodate the swing out (I had designed the cargo bay to accommodate a swing-out door, but mistakenly used 2x6 tile pieces for the top of the bay, which blocked the door).
+Now working on the floor of the main cabin.

 ## 2022.09.26